U.S. Route 1 passes through Chelsea on two elevated structures:

 - The Chelsea Viaduct

-Both structures are over 60 years old and in need of significant repair and rehabilitation.
-MassDOT is repairing these elevated sections of Route 1 at the same time to minimize impacts on commuters and the local community.
+Both structures are over 60 years old and at the start of the project required significant repair and rehabilitation.
+MassDOT decided to repair these elevated sections of Route 1 at the same time to minimize impacts on commuters and the local community.

 Schedule and Process